-Girls and Boys in Scouting: Troop 1806 is exclusively for girls in rising first grade through rising fifth grade.
+Girls and Boys in Scouting: Troop 1806 is exclusively for girls in first grade through fifth grade.
 See the rest of this page (below), and the navigation bar on the left, for information on Girl Scouting with Troop 1806.
 For information about boys in Scouting, click here.

 TROOP 1806 SUBSCRIBES FULLY TO THE IDEALS OF GIRL SCOUTING

 The Girl Scout ideals are expressed in the Girl Scout Promise, the Girl Scout Law, the Girl Scout Motto, and the Girl Scout Slogan:

 And to live by the Girl Scout Law.

 * The word "God" can be interpreted in a number of ways, depending on one's spiritual beliefs.
 When reciting the Girl Scout Promise, it is okay to replace the word "God" with whatever word your spiritual beliefs dictate

 I will do my best to be